 "Many of the symptoms we experience throughout the menopause journey are, of course, related to the flux and change in our hormone levels," Jo states.
 "As collagen is closely linked to oestrogen levels when oestrogen drops, so does collagen formation."
 This means that collagen should be on your radar when it comes to menopause supplements.

-"This happens relatively quickly, with studies showing up to 30 per cent of dermal collagen lost in the first five years after the menopause and continuing at a rate of 2 per cent loss per year.
+"This happens relatively quickly, with studies showing up to 30 per cent of dermal collagen lost in the first five years after menopause and continuing at a rate of 2 per cent loss per year.

 "This means it is important within this time to reduce things that decrease levels or break down collagen fibres further, such as smoking, poor nutrition, inflammatory foods, stress, and poor hydration.